We have re-opened to visitors!

-We are very happy to let you know that the Art Gallery of Ballarat will open to the public once again from 1 July, after being closed for nearly three months.
+We are very happy to let you know that the Art Gallery of Ballarat has opened to the public once again, after being closed for nearly three months.

 For those who have visited us before, the experience of visiting the Gallery will be a little different from what you are used to, so we would like to share with you and first-time visitors all that you need to know before you come.

 We understand that for various reasons you may not be able to take up your booking.

 Given that our numbers are very limited, we would appreciate it if you get in touch to you advise us, so that we are able to make your tickets available for other visitors.
 Just send an email to us at email@example.com to advise us of your cancellation.

 USE HAND SANITISER

 Let us know if youhave an idea of whatwe can do better